 In 2015, business landscapes are changing more than ever before.
 Horizontalising your business does not have to be as extreme as CottonOn.
-With the widespread adoption and use of the Internet, horizontalising your business doesn’t always mean having to buy, and move into a new premises.
+With the Internet, horizontalising your business doesn’t always mean having to buy, and move into a new premises.
 It can be as easy as placing a tab or a button on a website.
 Think of Melbourne’s Cheapest Cars and their different websites for cars, four wheel drives, vans and utes.
 In 2008, Webtron suggested to split the business into Melbourne’s Cheapest Cars, and Melbourne’s Cheapest Vans.
-From what once was a small suggestion, Melbourne’s Cheapest Vans and cars both stand proud and tall as a separate sites in Oakleigh and Moorabbin accordingly.
+From what once was a small suggestion, Melbourne’s Cheapest Vans and Cars both stand proud and tall as a separate sites in Oakleigh and Moorabbin.

 Like HomeAxis’ domestic, and industrial trade tabs.
 The differences between a cabin in a backyard, and one for a classroom are obvious – and you wouldn’t market to these two industries in the same way.
 These different horizontals are more accessible to your customers, customisable on your products, and profitable for your business.

 So what are we learning from companies like Woolworths, HomeAxis, Melbourne’s Cheapest Cars, and CottonOn?
-We learn that horizontalising your business safe proofs your business for the future, especially for those companies that have multiple product offerings.
+We learn that horizontalising your business safe proofs your business for the future.
+This is especially true for those companies that have multiple product offerings.
 Don’t confuse your customers by having too many different products in one place.

 So how is your company’s product offering looking.
 Is it unorganised, all over the place, or just plain confusing to customers?
 Talk to Webtron today about horizontalising your business.